The Best Download Managers For Mac

-Today we will highlight the best download managers for your macOS Big Sur, Catalina, Mojave, High Sierra, and even Sierra(we strongly suggest you at least upgrade to Catalina asap).
+Today we will highlight the best download managers for your macOS Monterey, Big Sur, Catalina, Mojave, High Sierra, and even Sierra(we strongly suggest you at least upgrade to Big Sur asap).
 We have tried all of these download managers at least a couple of times to make sure we gave each of them a fair analysis.

 Do you need download managers for Mac OS X?

 Yes, you do need at least a basic download manager for your MacOS whether that be on your iMac or a Macbook, simply because these days some of these files we download can be huge, we now have movies, software and mac games that can reach above 100gb!
 Imagine starting the file download, going out for something to eat, coming back and you find your download failed or restarted because of a disconnection or error?
 That has happened to most of us at least once.
 Luckily we have download managers to help us resume broken downloads from where you left off, and of course, they also increase your download speed on your Mac by using multiple file mirrors for you to download from.
 This is why I highly recommend anyone, even the casual downloader to have a download manager, plenty are around that are free and we have listed the best below, enjoy the list and please let me know if you think we should add, remove or update the listed software by contacting us.

 #1.
 Folx GO+ Download Manager